See the 2022 Award & Scholarship recipients!

 JA Student Companies can complete one application to apply for both awards.

-The team will also be entered into the national JA Canada Company of the Year award.
+This award recognizes creativity and innovation, profitability and viability, and outstanding planning and operation of a Student Company.
+The awarded team will receive $3,000 and will be entered into the national JA Canada Company of the Year award.
 The National award winner will represent JA Canada at the international JA Americas Company of the Year competition.

 This award is generously supported by:

-This award is generously supported by the Province of British Columbia through Ministry of Jobs, Economic Recovery and Innovation.
+This award is generously supported by the Province of British Columbia through Ministry of Jobs, Economic Development and Innovation.

 Mentorship Opportunities